 - How segregated are observed preference clusters?

-In the second half of the project, we will collaborate with designers to visualize our results in accessible and attractive ways.
+Following the data-driven insights, we will collaborate with designers to visualize our results in accessible and attractive ways.
 The visualizations will be donated back to the local libraries they originated from, and used as discussion starters, engaging professionals and citizens.
 In co-creation workshops, we will work with these parties to jointly establish requirements for the desired future recommender technology.

 This project has been granted funding by the NWO science agenda, under the National Science Agenda’s ‘Idea Generator’ call.
 It will be conducted in the context of the Future Libraries Lab at TU Delft.